cryptpad/documentation/user_guide/apps/form.rst

 To export responses as a CSV file use the **Export to CSV** button on the responses page.

 .. note::
    2021-07-06 Update: This functionality is under active development and not fully implemented yet.
-Namely not all question types are well exported.
+Not all question types are well exported.

    Improvements on this are planned for a future release.